Emmanuel-Tech-Dev/Ecommence/README.md

 ## Features

-- Responsive and visually appealing UI design using Tailwind CSS.
 - Dynamic product catalog managed through Strapi CMS.
-- User registration and authentication functionality.
 - Product search and filtering options for easy navigation.
-- Integration with a secure payment gateway (Stripe or Paystack).
-- Order tracking and history for customers.
 - Add to Cart and Wishlist
 - Search Products

 ## Features not Implemented

+- Responsive and visually appealing UI design using Tailwind CSS.
+- User registration and authentication functionality.
 - filter by size , color , price, discount , availability
 - Ratings from user
-- user Authentication
 - Checkout
 - checkout page
 - order list
 - payment
 - Mobile Responsiveness
+- Integration with a secure payment gateway (Stripe or Paystack).
+- Order tracking and history for customers.

 ## A video Update